the-argus/bitwarden-rofi/README.md

 # Bitwarden Rofi Menu

-This is a work in progress to get the BitWarden cli functionality in an easy Rofi menu.
+This is a lightweight GUI frontend for bitwarden.
+It is a popup menu that can be bound to a key.
+On first open, it will ask for your password, and then store the result in the linux kernel's keyring.
+After that, you will see a list of your logins.
 On selecting an entry, the password is copied to your clipboard for 5 seconds.
 During those 5 seconds, a notification is shown indicating which password you are copying at that time.

+You can also set up [autotype](#auto-typing) to avoid copying to your clipboard altogether.

 ## WARNING

 Rofi is _not_ meant for secure password handling.
-The password entered into rofi in plaintext and exists in memory in that format in the stack until it is piped into the bitwarden cli.
+I use it on a day-to-day basis but I do not understand the details of what makes a GUI program safe for handling passwords.
+I cannot offer any guarantees.
 Use at your own risk.

 ![bitwarden-rofi](./img/password-selection.jpg)
 ![bitwarden-rofi master password selection](./img/master-password.jpg)